Comparing Sunrun (NASDAQ:RUN) and Masco (NASDAQ:MAS)

 Volatility and Risk

-Masco has a beta of 1.51, suggesting that its share price is 51% more volatile than the S&P 500.
-Comparatively, Sunrun has a beta of 1.97, suggesting that its share price is 97% more volatile than the S&P 500.
+Sunrun has a beta of 1.97, indicating that its share price is 97% more volatile than the S&P 500.
+Comparatively, Masco has a beta of 1.51, indicating that its share price is 51% more volatile than the S&P 500.

 Summary